Uses & Benefits

 - Hydrating creams: To keep the level of skin hydration topped up through the day

-- Self-tanning lotions: Containing ingredients that makes skin darker
+- Self-tanning and skin-whitening lotions: Containing ingredients that make skin darker or whiter

 - Sun protections: To protect the skin from sunburns